Characterizing classical minimal surfaces via the entropy differential: A Geometric Entropy Functional for Surfaces

 \subsection{Definitions}

 We assume $\R^3$ to be equipped with the standard Euclidean metric $g_E$ and orientation.
+Let $B_{R}(p)$ be the open Euclidean ball in $\R^3$ with radius $R>0$ and center $p$.
+If $p$ is omitted then the ball is assumed to be centered at the origin in $\R^3$.
 Let $M$ be an open orientable smooth $2$-manifold.
-For a smooth immersion $\x : M \to \R^3$ let $\Sigma=\x(M)$ and $g=\x^*g_E$ be the first fundamental form.
+For a smooth immersion $\x : M \to \R^3$ let $\Sigma=\x(M)$, we say $\Sigma$ is properly embedded if $\x$ is proper and injective.
+Moreover, let $g=\x^*g_E$ be the first fundamental form.
 We write $\gnabla$ for the Levi-Civita connection, $K_g$ for the Gauss curvature, and $\vol$ for the area form of $g$.
 The integrable almost complex structure on $M$ induced by $g$ and the orientation will be denoted by $J$.
-We will use the same letter $J$ to denote the induced map on the space $\Gamma(S^2(T^*M))$ of smooth sections of $S^2(T^*M) \to M$, i.e. for $A \in \Gamma(S^2(T^*M))$, we define $ (JA)(X,Y)=A(JX,Y) $ where $X,Y \in \Gamma(TM)$ are smooth vector fields on $M$.
+Furthermore, for $A \in \Gamma(S^2(T^*M))$, we define $ (JA)(X,Y)=A(JX,Y) $ where $X,Y \in \Gamma(TM)$ are smooth vector fields on $M$.
 Here, as usual, $S^2(T^*M)$ denotes the second symmetric power of the cotangent bundle of $M$.
-In particular, the map $A\mapsto A+\I JA$ embeds the space of symmetric trace-free $2$-forms on $M$ into the space of quadratic differentials on $M$.
-Furthermore, it is easy to check that $A+\I JA$ is holomorphic if and only if $A$ is divergence-free.
+In particular, the map $A\mapsto A+i JA$ embeds the space of symmetric trace-free $2$-forms on $M$ into the space of quadratic differentials on $M$.
+Furthermore, we use the standard fact that $A+\I JA$ is holomorphic if and only if $A$ is divergence-free.

 Let $\n$ denote the orientation compatible Gauss map of $\x$ taking values in $\partial B_1$, the unit-sphere in $\R^3$ centered at $0$.
 The second fundamental form of $\x$ will be denoted by $A$ and its trace with respect to $g$, the \textit{mean curvature}, by $H$.
 A point $p\in M$ at which the eigenvalues of $A_p$ agree is called \emph{umbilic} and we define $\hat{M}\subset M$ to be the open submanifold of non-umbilic points.